atlasphp/Atlas.Orm/notes.md

 Add checks on Row and Record types in the Table and Mapper.

+Add a RecordInterface (and a RecordSet interface?) so that Domain objects can typehint against the interface, and not necessarily an actual record.
+Maybe also add a <Type>RecordInterface class that extends RecordInterface, and have <Type>Record implement it.

 The relationships may be reusing record objects, rather than building new ones.
 Is that a problem?

 Have the ManyToMany load the through-relationship if it's NULL.